 But even the most practiced baby calmers get fatigued by continuous, loud shushing.
 You're going to want some help to keep up with your baby's needs.
 All of the recommendations below are absolutely safe for your baby's ears...her own crying is much louder!

 Wearing your baby while vacuuming makes you one mean multitasking-mama!

-We invented the first science-based smart crib, which responds to your baby’s cries with soothing womb-like motion in addition to white noise, a close replication of what a fetus hears inside the belly.
+We invented SNOO, a science-based smart bassinet, which responds to your baby’s cries with soothing womb-like motion in addition to white noise, a close replication of what a fetus hears inside the belly.
 SNOO uses 3 different kinds depending on your infant’s needs at any particular moment: high-pitched, to get her attention and “snap” her out of fussing; low and rumbly, to calm and soothe her to sleep; and “rain on the rooftop,” a favorite sleep cue of…almost everyone, right?

 Our CD/ MP3 perfectly mimics the rough rumble of the womb.
 Most noise machines, phone apps and toys are just too hissy.
 Their sound can be more like fingernails on a chalkboard to a baby!

 You don’t want to waste water, but bring your baby into the bathroom while you shower!
 You'll both be calmed by the patter of the water.

 White noise is best used to calm crying, getting ready for bed and during sleep.
 Similar to how SNOO works, use different levels for different results.
 It can also be helpful to play it in the car to keep your munchkin calm—or use it during feedings, if your nosy little bub is distracted by this, that and the other thing when he’s supposed to be eating!